andebelle/MasterThesis/README.md

-The Clocks, Clocks_alz and Clocks_control files are in zip files because they were too big to put them like that.
+- The Clocks, Clocks_alz and Clocks_control files are in zip files because they were too big to put them like that and it contains the clocks from the test.
+Clocks_control contains only clocks for the control patient, Clocks_alz only for the patient with Alzheimer, and Clocks is mixed
-The MNIST folder containing all the datasets created could not be added as it was far too large.
-The current folder contains just the data present in the MNIST set.
+- The MNIST folder containing all the datasets created  and the MNIST set could not be added as it was far too large.
+- The Real_set folder contains the data containing the numbers extracted from the clocks, stored in pickle.
+There is one with numbers written by control patients, one with numbers written by Alzheimer's patients and one mixed.
+- The model folder contains all the model created with the different synthetic dataset (with transformations, without)
+- The parameters folder contains all files with the value of the parameters for each dataset created
+- The utils folder contains a file called mnist_utils.py which contains functions that we used for the creation of the dataset and for the model
+- Files: Numbers.ipynb, Numbers_Alzheimers.ipynb, and Numbers_Control.ipynd are the codes that enabled us to extract the numbers from the clocks
+- augment_data_all.py is the code that enabled us to create the synthetic dataset
+- extract_features_pdf(1).py is the code that enabled us to extract the features from a PDF file
+- test.py is the code to evaluate the model on the real dataset
+- trainMNIST_skip.py is the code to create, train, evaluate on the test synthetic dataset the model.